bmad-sim/bmad-ecosystem/geodesic_lm/README.txt

-This it the README for the geodesic Levenberg-Marquardt algorithm v0.2 BETA.
+This it the README for the geodesic Levenberg-Marquardt algorithm v1.0

 Geodesic Levenberg-Marquardt is a variant of Levenberg-Marquardt that adds third order corrections to the proposed step from the directional second derivative (either by a finite difference estimate or an analytic evaluation).
-The main routine is in the file leastsq.f90
+The main routine is in the file geodesiclm.f90

 The method makes use of the BLAS and LAPACK subroutines for matrix manipulation.
 You should link to these libraries when compiling.

-This is a BETA version.
 Although we have used this routine successfully in our own research, we do not guarantee that it is bug free.
 If you encounter a bug (or an unexpected behavior) please let us know.
 Send details about the bug to Mark Transtrum: mkt26@cornell.edu.

 If you use this code, please acknowledge such by referencing one one of the following papers in any published work: